Robert B. Evans

-Robert Beverley Evans, Sr. (March 19, 1906 – August 17, 1998) was an automobile industry executive, a prominent Republican, an industrialist, a socialite, and an avid sportsperson.
+Robert Beverley Evans Sr. (19 March 1906 – 17 August 1998) was an automobile industry executive, a prominent Republican, an industrialist, a socialite, and an avid sportsperson.
 He founded Evans Industries.
 Evans also became chairman of American Motors Corporation (AMC).

 Career

 Evans was born in Richmond, Virginia, and graduated from the Virginia Episcopal School, The University of Lauzon, and the University of Michigan.

 As an entrepreneur, Evans became the owner of many companies with combined annual sales of US$20 million by the 1960s, but entrusted most business affairs to underlings.
-Instead, Evans focused his efforts on hobbies like golf, quail hunting, as well as designing and racing a hydroplane.
-He built a jet-powered hydroplane in 1960 with the goal to capture the world's water speed record that was held by Donald Campbell.
-He was determined to succeed even when his boat, "Miss Stars and Stripes II", crashed during a speed attempt.
+Instead, Evans focused on hobbies like golf, quail hunting, and designing and racing a hydroplane.
+He built a jet-powered hydroplane in 1960 intending to capture the world's water speed record that was held by Donald Campbell.
+He was determined to succeed even when his boat, "Miss Stars and Stripes II," crashed during a speed attempt.

 The Evans Products Company grew into a supplier of automotive transportation systems and building materials.
-In 1955, Evans Products spun off several small companies to Robert B. Evans, Jr., the executive vice president, and son of the founder.
+In 1955, Evans Products spun off several small companies to Robert B. Evans Jr., the founder's executive vice president and son.
 The resulting companies became managed as a private equity firm, Evans Industries.

 Evans described himself in a New York Times interview as a relaxed Detroit millionaire who has spent 35 years specializing in the reconstruction of "sick companies."